librespot-org/librespot/COMPILING.md

 - You want maximum compatibility
 - You're using system-managed certificates
 - You're on a standard Linux distribution with OpenSSL
-- You're deploying on servers where OpenSSL is already present
+- You're deploying on platforms where OpenSSL is already present

 **Dependencies:**
 On Debian/Ubuntu: